Stranded Humpback Whale Transported by Barge from German Waters Toward North Sea

 - German officials approved a new rescue attempt for a humpback whale stranded near Lübeck for over a month.

-- A crowd gathered to watch as the whale, named Timmy, was guided onto a specially designed water-filled barge.
+- Crowds gathered and cheered as the whale, named Timmy, was guided onto a specially designed water-filled barge.

-- The barge carrying Timmy has begun its journey toward the North Sea.
+- The barge carrying the whale has started its journey toward the North Sea.

 What Happened

-A humpback whale stranded near Lübeck was guided onto a water-filled barge as part of a rescue operation, and the barge has started moving toward the North Sea.
+A humpback whale stranded near Lübeck, Germany, was loaded onto a water-filled barge after officials approved a new rescue attempt.
+The whale is now being transported toward the North Sea.

 Why It Matters